simphony/simphony-common/doc/source/extending_simphony.rst

 to see if the keyword already exists.
 Contact the developers at https://github.com/simphony/simphony-common if there are any questions.

-Once you have decided upon the what CUBA needs to be added (or modified), edit `simphony/core/cuba.yml` to add the respective keyword.
+Once you have decided upon what CUBA needs to be added (or modified), edit `simphony/core/cuba.yml` to add the respective keyword.
 Ensure that all the the required information is accurately provided.